RamXX/cfjump/README.md

 - [Photon Controller](https://github.com/vmware/photon-controller) CLI (latest)
 - [Enaml](http://enaml.pezapp.io/) (latest).
 All cloudconfigs and all plugins available.

-For Enaml, since it's in very active development, the `$HOME/bin/update_enaml.sh $ENAML` is there to dynamically update and register the latest versions on demand.
-The $ENAML variable is set to `/opt/enaml`.
+For Enaml, since it's in very active development, you can use the `$HOME/bin/update_enaml.sh` to dynamically update and register the latest versions on demand.
+Of course, this is valid only for the current instance of the container.
+Newer versions from Docker Hub will always include the latest available Enaml releases.

+The $ENAML variable is the location where the Enaml packages will be downloaded to, and it's mandatory.
+In the container, it is set to `/opt/enaml` by default.

 ## Building
 You can just get this image from Docker Hub by: